devdezzies/Fundamentals-JavaScript/README.md

 > TIP TO SUCCEED IN THIS COURSE: REPEAT EVERY SINGLE EXERCISE AND START IT FROM SCRATCH AND MAKE SURE YOU UNDERSTAND!
 > AND YOU ALSO CAN MAKE A FEW MODIFICATIONS TO TRY AS A EXPERIMENT

-**"Learning JavaScript other than just writing JavaScript" - Kyle Simpson**
+**"The best way to learn JS is to get it and write it!" - Kyle Simpson**